pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 ## Message counts

-Requires Message Persistence.
+Requires Message Persistence: enable for your key in the Admin Portal.

-Returns number of messages on channels since a given time.
-Count is the number of messages with timetoken >= value in ChannelsTimetoken.
+Return the number of messages on channels since a given timetoken.
+Count includes messages with timetoken >= ChannelsTimetoken.

-Unlimited message retention:
+Unlimited retention note:
-- With unlimited retention, counts consider only messages from the last 30 days.
+- For keys with unlimited retention, counts include only messages from the last 30 days.

 ### Method(s)